artsy/artsy.github.io/_posts/2019-04-07-how-did-artsy-become-oss-by-default.markdown

 ## 2019+

-In 2018 we switched to Jira, which means we had much less chance of leaking information via our GitHub issues, this removed another barrier of entry to opening our code.
 However, asking where do we go from here is a pretty tricky question.
-Most of the code that would be opened is now open, and the projects which could be are very reasonably contentious.
+Most of the code that would be opened is now open, and the projects which could move into the public be are very reasonably contentious.

-Does that mean we **are** Open Source by Default?
+## Does that mean we **are** Open Source by Default?

+For people that joined post-2016, it certainly feels like it.
+People who apply to Artsy cite Open Source by Default as being a strong factor in their decisions.

-Maybe, but only in the axiomic sense.
-We operate by the rule of open by default, but it takes time and effort to do the extra work which is derived from that idea: e.g. improving our community engagement.
+I'm not too sure personally though, maybe only in the axiomic sense.
+Artsy operate by the rule of open by default, but it takes time and effort to do the extra work which is derived from that idea: e.g. improving our community engagement.

 That's Artsy's biggest space for cultural growth now.

 [intro_peril]: /blog/2017/09/04/Introducing-Peril/
 [peril_readme]: https://github.com/artsy/README/blob/master/culture/peril.md